Thomas-Schatz/scone-phobia/README.md

 ### Setup your data
 Appropriately setup the ABXpy results files you want to analyze on your computer.

-The main constraint is that the files should follow a naming scheme compatible with your config file, as described in [scone-phobia/utils/apply_analyses.py](scone-phobia/utils/apply_analyses.py) (The general idea is that the metadata for each file should be specified in the file name).
+The main constraint is that the files should follow a naming scheme compatible with your config file, as described in [scone-phobia/utils/apply_analyses.py](scone-phobia/utils/apply_analyses.py) (The general idea is that the metadata for each file should be specified in the file name, or at least be deducible from it).

 Here is an example compatible with the template config file, using theABXpy results files from the https://osf.io/jpd74/ OSF project.
 You need to setup an OSF account, request access to the project and then download the example files (AMnnet1_tri2_smbr_LMmonomodel__BUCtrain__WSJtest__KLdis.txt and AMnnet1_tri2_smbr_LMmonomodel__CSJtrain__WSJtest__KLdis.txt) at https://osf.io/qyrku/download and https://osf.io/9pwg2/download respectively.